targetcoders/prisma-commands/README.md

 Creates a SQL diff between two schemas or between a schema and a live DB.
 Useful for advanced auditing or custom migration pipelines.

 ---

+## 12. Best practices (short)

+- **Always commit** `prisma/migrations/` to version control.
+Migrations are your schema history.
+- Run `prisma generate` as part of your build step so the Prisma Client is up-to-date.
+- Use `migrate dev` in development, `migrate deploy` in production.
+Avoid `db push` in production.
+- Add `prisma db seed` to CI if tests require seeded data.
+- Backup production DB before running migrations and test migrations in staging first.

+---